SuperMartijn642/Wormhole/README.md

 3. Right-Click a portal with the dye

-#### FAQ
+### FAQ
 Is there a maximum portal size?
-Yes, the inner area of the portal can be 400 blocks at most Is there a distance limit?
+Yes, the inner area of the portal can be 400 blocks at most
+Is there a distance limit?
-No, their is no limit on the distance between a portal and its target Does it work interdimensionally?
+No, their is no limit on the distance between a portal and its target
+Does it work interdimensionally?
 Yes, it does work interdimensionally
 Are their any restrictions on the portal's shape?
-No, their are no restrictions on the shape of the portal Can portals be placed horizontally?
+No, their are no restrictions on the shape of the portal
+Can portals be placed horizontally?
 Yes, portals can also be placed horizontally
 Can I use your mod in my modpack?
 Yes, feel free to use my mod in your modpack

-#### Legal Stuff
-Wormhole is the property of SuperMartijn642 and is protected under copyright law and may not be altered or reuploaded without direct permission from SuperMartijn642.